Adrian's KTM1190 R - Cruise Control

 If you want to contact me about anything on this site please email me - firstname.lastname@example.org

-myself.
+and fitted it myself.
 The instructions are excellent, very detailed but you do need to be a competent mechanic.
-I fitted the kit in around 6
+I fitted the kit in around 6 hours, much

 The components in the McCruise Kit.
 Plenty of wires and an